Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "No," Alyssa said, "not Shannen.
 Prue.
 You're Prue."

-Shannen looked at the klieg light suspended in mid-air.
-I'm Prue again, she thought, and easily slipped back into the real-life role she'd lived for six weeks.
+Shannen looked at the klieg light suspended in mid‑air.
+I'm Prue again, she thought, and easily slipped back into the real‑life role she'd lived for over two months.
 She raised her hand and slowly flicked it towards the klieg light, which began to move away.
-When it was well clear of Jennifer - and everyone else - Prue put her hand down.
+When it was well clear of Jennifer ‑ and everyone else ‑ Prue put her hand down.

 Holly stared at her hand for a second and then gave it a wave towards the frozen scene in front of them.